 By: Amanda Frittz

-I started today off with cleaning up poop and pee, then chasing my dog around the neighborhood after she had escaped out our garage.
-Not to mention countless other things, like breaking a wine glass as I threw out the recycling.
+I started today out hoping that everything would go smoothly.
+Less than a half-hour into my day though I had already cleaned up a disastrous mess of poop and pee my dog had left behind after eating a sourdough starter.
+Not to mention countless other things, like breaking a wine glass as I threw out the recycling, and chasing my dog around the neighborhood when she escaped the garage.
 You could easily say my day started out by going all wrong.

 I know it all sounds kind of silly, but when it’s happening to you one after the other it is NOT funny!
 It’s just plain frustrating.
 I know I had the phrase, “can’t I get a break?!?” running through my mind as I went from fixing one mess to the other.